fluent/fluentd-kubernetes-daemonset/README.md

 By historical reason, elasaticsearch image executes `sed` command during startup phase when `FLUENT_ELASTICSEARCH_USER` or `FLUENT_ELASTICSEARCH_PASSWORD` is specified.
 This sometimes causes a problem with read only mount.
 To avoid this problem, set "true" to `FLUENT_ELASTICSEARCH_SED_DISABLE` environment variable in your kubernetes configuration.

-## Maintainers

-Some images are contributed by users.
-If you have a problem/question for following images, ask it to contributors.

-- cloudwatch : @so0k
-- papertrail : @alexouzounis
-- kafka : @erhudy
-- graylog : @rtnpro
-- gcs : @andor-pierdelacabeza
-- Amazon Kinesis : @shiftky
-- logz.io : @SaMnCo / @jamielennox
-- splunkhec: @FutureSharks

-### References

-[Kubernetes Logging with Fluentd][fluentd-article]

 ### Running on OpenShift

 This daemonset setting mounts `/var/log` as service account `fluentd` so you need to run containers as privileged container.